EthanDann/Active-Directory-Project/README.md

 - Change PC name to 'ADDC01' in settings
 - Change IP address to '192.168.10.7', default gateway to '192.168.10.1', and DNS server to '8.8.8.8'

+### Adding Active Directory

+- Go to Server Manager and add Active Directory Domain Services
+- Promote server to a domain controller
+  - Click on the flag icon next to 'Manage'
+  - Add a new forest with a root domain name '{rootDomain}.local'
+  - Create a password
+  - Install configuration and restart the server
+    - Keep clicking next
+  - Go to Server Manager and add new organizational units 'IT' and 'HR' within the domain
+    - Tools > Active Directory Users and Computers
+    - Right click the domain '{rootDomain}.local', and add new Organizational Units
+  - Add a user into each OU
+    - Right click the OU you want to add the user to

 ### Installing Splunk Universal Forwarder and Sysmon on Windows 10 Server

-- Install Splunk Universal Forwarder and set the receiving index to the Splunk Server (192.168.10.10) on port 9997
+- Install Splunk Universal Forwarder on the Splunk website and set the receiving index to the Splunk Server (192.168.10.10) on port 9997
+    - When you start the launcher, it will ask for the 'Receiving indexer'; that's where you'll type in the IP address and port number
-- Install sysmon with the config file from 'olaf' on Github by downloading both files and running this on PowerShell:
+- Install sysmon with the config file from 'olaf' on Github by downloading both files and running this in PowerShell:
 ```bash
 cd C:<symon install path>
 .\Symon64.exe -i ..\sysmonconfig.xml
 ```
-- Create a file named 'inputs.conf' and input the following information to ensure data is being sent to the correct places:
+- Create a file named 'inputs.conf' in the /program files/SplunkUniversalForwarder/etc/system/local directory and input the following information to ensure data is being sent to the correct places:
+    - This tells the Splunk Forwarder to forward those events to the Splunk server
+    - You'll need admin privileges, so open Notepad as administrator and paste it in, then save it to that directory (Change 'save as type' to 'all files')
+    - In the Services app on the Windows machine, double click the SplunkForwarder service, and go to the 'Log On' tab
+        - Change it to log on as 'Local System account', this is because it may not be able to collect logs due to permissions if logged in as the other account
+    - Restart the SplunkForwarder service

 ```bash
 [WinEventLog://Application]